-How to Prepare for Sixth Form (a rough guide)
+How to Prepare for Sixth Form

-how to prepare for sixth formLooking for tips about how to prepare for sixth form?
+Looking for tips about how to prepare for sixth form?

 Sixth Form Applications

-Choosing a Sixth Form
+How to choose a Sixth Form

-Alongside all of this, though, I advised Flea to think about where she would have fun, and be happy.
+Alongside all of this, I advised Flea to think about where she would have fun, and be happy.

 What is Bridging Work?

-Most sixth forms will set work for each subject that might include:
+Most sixth forms will set work for each subject.
+That might include:

-• Background reading to help you understand a subject more widely
+- Background reading to help you understand a subject more widely

-• Completing online learning modules to help reinforce key concepts
+- Completing online learning modules to help reinforce key concepts

-• Creating reports or presentations for your new classes
+- Creating reports or presentations for your new classes

-• Writing essays designed to help you research new topics
+- Writing essays designed to help you research new topics

-What to Wear for Sixth Form
+How to Prepare for Sixth Form fashion

 Sixth Form Stationery & Work Area